McNerdius/TailBlazor/Source/wwwroot/content/overview.md

 ---

 [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor){target="_blank" .text-2xl .italic .font-extrabold} - first shipped with .NET Core 3 - is used for building interactive UI components with C# using the [well-estabished](https://weblogs.asp.net/scottgu/introducing-razor){target="_blank"} Razor syntax.
-These components can be used client-side via WebAssembly or server-side via ASP.NET Core. <abbr title="native rendering, not a 'bundled browser'; native API access">Native integration</abbr> with iOS/macOS, Windows, and Android apps via [.NET MAUI](https://docs.microsoft.com/en-us/dotnet/maui/){target="_blank"} is also possible.

 [Tailwind CSS](https://tailwindcss.com/){target="_blank" .text-2xl .italic .font-extrabold} is a utility-first CSS framework.
 Rather than a set of static utility classes, it is effectively a CSS generator, building classes on demand based on an overridable and extendable base set of values and utilities.
 It pairs quite well with Blazor, being component oriented.
 The [documentation](https://tailwindcss.com/docs/utility-first){target="_blank"} is great as well.
 (Random example: [position](https://tailwindcss.com/docs/position){target="_blank"}.)